Boost your revenue with optimal UX

 In this article...

 Product managers can also use them to gain a better understanding of how users are interacting with a product in real time.
-For example, apart from using customer surveys and product analytics to monitor adoption, they can now hop on a quick call with early adopters of a feature and use co-browsing and screen sharing to pinpoint friction areas and opportunities for improvement with precision.
+For example, apart from using customer surveys and product analytics to monitor adoption, they can now hop on a quick call with early adopters of a feature and use co-browsing and screen sharing to pinpoint friction areas and opportunities for crafting the optimal user journey with precision.

 Last but not least, engineers can be drawn into a support ticket to investigate complex bugs as they are happening which helps to save time replicating the issues.
 They can also assist in the product planning process with assessing feature requests during joint calls with product managers and customers.